 ./encrypted/gocryptfs.diriv.
 By default GoCryptFS does not only encrypt the file content but also the file name.
 The directory initialization vectors (dirivs) contained in the

 gocryptfs.diriv files are required to be able to decrypt the file names again.
-If you cannot risk to lose file names or if your file names are not confidential then it might be better for you to disable the file name encryption.
+If you cannot risk to lose file names or if your file names are not confidential then it might be better for you to disable the file name encryption or use the deterministic file name encryption.

 I use a FUSE wrapper to mount the remote storage as if it were a local device.
 Typically your backup software would have to be able to upload files to the remote storage itself, unnecessarily complicating things.
 The FUSE wrapper takes this complexity away from the actual backup tool.
 Using a FUSE wrapper will also come in handy later on when restoring data.